pandeykumar/wkshop1-docker/README.md

 ![docker-hello-world-run](https://drive.google.com/uc?id=1Hht5ynW62pDqbJJQ8NBKeFZotXT9RJaN)

 >>> If you see some error in connection restart your docker and try again.
 Lets discuss what happened here.
 Docker daemon tries to look for the hello-world images in local repository.
 Doesn't find it and goes to docker hub repo to download.
-The out also explains this.
+The output also explains this.

-***If you reached this part then you have successfuly installed docker ***
+***If you reached this part then you have successfully installed docker***

 ## Lets build our own image.